BlythMeister/PaketChain/README.md

 Options:
   -d|--dir <PATH>             The path to a root of a repository, defaults to current directory if not provided (Note: <PATH> should be in quotes)
-  -upt|--update-paket-tool    update the paket tool -u|--update                 Include a paket update -ua|--update-args <ARGS>    Args to pass to paket update (Note: <ARGS> should be in quotes) -co|--clean-obj             Clean obj folders to force a full update -i|--install                Include a paket install -ia|--install-args <ARGS>   Args to pass to paket install (Note: <ARGS> should be in quotes) -r|--reinstall              Delete the lock file and create from scratch -s|--simplify               Include a paket simplify -sa|--simplify-args <ARGS>  Args to pass to paket simplify (Note: <ARGS> should be in quotes) -so|--sort                  Sort paket files alphabetically -cc|--clear-cache           Clear caches before running -np|--no-prompt             Never prompt user input -v|--verbose                Verbose logging -?|-h|--help                Show help information
+  -u|--update                 Run a paket update -ua|--update-args <ARGS>    Args to pass to paket update (Note: <ARGS> should be in quotes) -i|--install                Run a paket install -ia|--install-args <ARGS>   Args to pass to paket install (Note: <ARGS> should be in quotes) -r|--restore                Run a paket restore -ra|--restore-args <ARGS>   Args to pass to paket restore (Note: <ARGS> should be in quotes) -s|--simplify               Run a paket simplify -sa|--simplify-args <ARGS>  Args to pass to paket simplify (Note: <ARGS> should be in quotes) -ri|--reinstall             Delete the lock file and create from scratch -so|--sort                  Sort paket files alphabetically -cc|--clear-cache           Clear caches before running -gc|--git-clean             Run git clean -co|--clean-obj             Clean obj folders to force a full update -upt|--update-paket-tool    update the paket tool -np|--no-prompt             Never prompt user input -v|--verbose                Verbose logging -?|-h|--help                Show help information